snitchbcc/articles/2021/3/netflix-suspicions.md

 ---
 thumbnail: content://netflix.jpeg
+title: >-
-title: "Netflix Always Thought One Account For All Of North America Was A Bit Suspicious"
+  Netflix Always Thought One Account For All Of North America Was A Bit Suspicious
+authors:
-authors: Dale Bell
+  - Dale Bell
 date: 22
 tags:
   - local